VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro7.md

 Getting a bit more abstract, what if we want data to be able to inherit ideas.
 For example, say we want to be able to make a person, but also have a data type for employee and customer?
 It would make sense to make both employees and customers people.
 That is, we'd want these data types to *inherit* their properties and data fields from the parent data structure.
 What I'm beginning to describe is called "Object orientation" and it's a feature common to many languages, but notably not available in C. It generally makes it easy to model more complex data structures and limit the way you interact in them, preventing bugs.

 Really, the big difference here isn't that you can do something new (like inheritance, etc.) - you can do similar things in C with structures and pointers if you're clever - it's what we *can't* do.
-You can place limits on your code to prevent yourself from doing very stupid things, which once you've written enough code, you'll know the majority of your time goes to fixing stupid mistakes.
+We often want to limit what we can do to prevent ourselves (and hackers) from making/exploiting errors.
+With Object Orientated Programming (OOP) You can place limits on your code to prevent yourself from doing very stupid things, which once you've written enough code, you'll know the majority of your time goes to fixing stupid mistakes.

 ## A New Objective